hmcoding/wendys/README.md

 How to compile:
-Compile with the makefile by simply typing make.
+Compile with the makefile for the given part by simply typing make.

 Known bugs: